sanjeet7271/JavaLearning/Interface.md

                                            static String info() { return "Greeter v1"; }
                                     }
                                  <br>
 - Access Modifier Default: In an access modifier, we don't declare the default keyword.
 The default keyword is only used in an interface to provide an implementation.
-Default Keyword is also used in switch case, where no case matches, then we print a message to the user.
+Default Keyword is also used in a switch case; if no case matches, we print a message to the user.
+- Interface Diamond Problem Solution: package DiamondProblem;

+                       public interface InterfaceExample1 {
+                       	 default void m1() {
+                       		    System.out.println("Interface Example 1");
+                       	   }
+                       }

+                     package DiamondProblem;
+                     public interface InterfaceExample2 {
+                      	default void m1() {
+                      		System.out.println("Interface Example 2");
+                     	}
+                     package DiamondProblem;
+                     public class DaimondProblem implements InterfaceExample1,InterfaceExample2{
+                     	@Override
+                     	public void m1() {
+                     		InterfaceExample1.super.m1(); //if method name is same in both the interface then compiler is confused whom to call, this is daimond problem, and to overcome this problem we need to override method
+                     	}
+                     	public static void main(String[] args) {
+                     		DaimondProblem ep=new DaimondProblem();
+                     		ep.m1();
+                     	}
+                     }